1970s in film: North American cinema

 The decade closed with two films chronicling the Vietnam War, Michael Cimino's The Deer Hunter and Francis Ford Coppola's Apocalypse Now.
 Both films focused on the horrors of war and the psychological damage caused by such horrors.
 Christopher Walken and director Michael Cimino earned Oscars for their work on the film, which earned a Best Picture Academy Award.
 Robert De Niro and Meryl Streep were also nominated for their work in The Deer Hunter.
 Apocalypse Now won for cinematography and sound, and earned nominations for Robert Duvall and Coppola.
 Hal Ashby's Coming Home portrayed life for Vietnam veterans.
 Actor Jon Voight won an Academy Award for his role in the film.
+In this decade there was also an emergence of B-movies featuring Vietnam veterans with an emphasis on action, violence, and revenge, which belong to the exploitation subgenre called "vetsploitation."

 1979 saw the poignant Kramer vs. Kramer, the inspiring Norma Rae, and the nuclear thriller, The China Syndrome.
 Alien scared summer film-going audiences of 1979 with its horrible monster from outer space, achieving similar success that Jaws had seen four years earlier.
 Meanwhile, The Onion Field and ...And Justice for All focused on the failures of the American judicial system.
 The year ended with Hal Ashby's subtle black comedy Being There and The Muppet Movie, a family film based on the Jim Henson puppet characters.

-Events

-The films in the 1970s came in many different varieties, as the socially conscious directors that emerged in the late 1960s grew in very different ways, influenced by music, literature, crime and war.
-The decade is most known for excelling in the crime-drama genre.
-The early part of the decade focused on increasingly realistic, gritty films, including Coppola's first two Godfather pictures and Robert Altman's black comedy MASH.
-A trend that lasted through the decade was the popularity of disaster films, starting with Airport in 1970.
-Another trend was the birth of the blockbuster horror film, initiated by William Friedkin's The Exorcist, which spawned numerous imitators.
-A pivotal moment in films was the release of Steven Spielberg's first blockbuster hit, Jaws, which was considered to be the birth of the blockbuster motion picture (a trend sealed two years later with the release of Star Wars).
-The end of the decade saw two epic Vietnam War films, from directors Michael Cimino (The Deer Hunter) and Coppola (Apocalypse Now).